Nauru: Economy

 From 2001 to 2007, the Nauru detention centre provided a significant source of income for the country.
-The Nauruan authorities reacted with concern to its closure by Australia.
-In February 2008, the Foreign Affairs minister, Kieren Keke, stated that the closure would result in 100 Nauruans losing their jobs, and would affect 10 per cent of the island's population directly or indirectly: "We have got a huge number of families that are suddenly going to be without any income.
+Nauruan authorities reacted with concern to its closure by Australia.
+In February 2008, Foreign Affairs Minister Kieren Keke, stated that the closure would result in 100 Nauruans losing their jobs, and would affect 10% of the island's population directly or indirectly: "We have got a huge number of families that are suddenly going to be without any income.
 We are looking at ways we can try and provide some welfare assistance but our capacity to do that is very limited.
 Literally we have got a major unemployment crisis in front of us."
 The detention centre was re-opened in August 2012.

-In July 2017 the Organisation for Economic Co-operation and Development (OECD) upgraded its rating of Nauru's standards of tax transparency.
+In July 2017, the Organisation for Economic Co-operation and Development (OECD) upgraded its rating of Nauru's standards of tax transparency.
 Previously Nauru had been listed alongside fourteen other countries that had failed to show that they could comply with international tax transparency standards and regulations.
 The OECD subsequently put Nauru through a fast-tracked compliance process and the country was given a "largely compliant" rating.

 The Nauru 2017–2018 budget, delivered by Minister of Finance David Adeang, forecast A$128.7 million in revenues and A$128.6 million in expenditures and projected modest economic growth for the nation over the next two years.
-In 2018 the Nauru government partnered with the deep sea mining company DeepGreen, now Nauru Ocean Resources Inc (NORI), a wholly-owned subsidiary of Canadian The Metals Company.
+In 2018, the Nauru government partnered with the deep sea mining company DeepGreen, now Nauru Ocean Resources Inc (NORI), a wholly owned subsidiary of Canadian The Metals Company.
 They planned to harvest manganese nodules whose minerals and metals can be used in the development of sustainable energy technology.

-Population
+In March 2025, Nauru announced a "golden passport" initiative with the aim of raising money to relocate 90% of the island's population to a new community on higher ground.
+Citizenship will cost a minimum of $105,000 and does not require residency.